webarch-coop/ansible-role-systemd/README.md

 When files are updated or deleted backups are created based on the existing file name but prefixed with a leading `.` and suffixed with a timestamp in ISO8601 format and the file extension `.bak`.

-## Read existing Systemd files using JC
+## Read existing systemd files using JC

 You can read existing systemd files as YAML on the command line using [JC](https://github.com/kellyjonbrazil/jc), for example: